kitbagjs/router/docs/core-concepts/params.md

 ```

 ## Query Params
-So far we have only looked at params in the `path` property.
-But params can also be used in the `query` property.
-When using params in the `query` the param goes where you expect the value to be in the url's search string.
+So far the examples have only used params in the `path` property.
+When using params in the `query`, the param goes where you expect the value to be in the url's search string.

 ```ts {3}
 const events = createRoute({